Fudan-iGEM/2025-wiki/pages/education.md

 >I can see how it works——I enjoy it

-Date: May 18th，2025
+Date: May 18th, 2025

-Organizers: Huizhen Du，Zhiqin Wang，Yixuan Lu，Xiuqi Tian，Jihua Tang，Zuyao Wu
+Organizers: Huizhen Du, Zhiqin Wang, Yixuan Lu, Xiuqi Tian, Jihua Tang, Zuyao Wu

 **Overview**